Discovering that your Ridgid Oscillating Sander won’t start can be a common concern for power tool users.

-Like other power tools, your Ridgid Oscillating Sander includes a light indicator.
-When you click the power switch, it should come on to show the user that the machine is running.
+Similar to other power tools, your Ridgid Oscillating Sander comes equipped with a light indicator.
+When you activate the power switch, the indicator should illuminate to indicate that the machine is operating.

-If the switch didn’t trigger a response, you could be dealing with a faulty power cord or blown fuses.
-We suggest looking at the components to see if they need any replacement.
+If the switch doesn’t produce any response, it’s possible that you’re dealing with a defective power cord or blown fuses.
+So, you better inspect these components to determine if they require replacement.

 Intermittent or Slow Operation